Infringement of copyright

 Exclusive and non-exclusive copyright licences

 A copyright licence can be either exclusive or non-exclusive.

 ‘Exclusive’ means that the licensor (the person who grants the licence) cannot allow anyone else, including itself, to use the rights granted by the licence.
-An exclusive licence enables the licensee to sue for copyright infringement (s 119 Copyright Act).
+A written exclusive licence enables the licensee to sue for copyright infringement (ss 10, 119 Copyright Act).

 A non-exclusive licence allows the licensor to grant as many other licences as it wishes.

 Copyright licensing bodies